About arc42

 7.2.1.
 Motivation

 Docker Compose manages all containers in a single configuration file.
-All services run on a shared internal network (monitor-net) so they can talk to each other without exposing unnecessary ports to the outside.
-The Webapp is compiled with the backend URLs baked in at build time (VITE_API_URL, VITE_GAMEY_URL), so no extra runtime configuration is needed.
+All services run on a shared internal bridge network (monitor-net) so they can communicate without exposing unnecessary ports.
+Container images are pulled from the GitHub Container Registry.

 7.3.
 Mapping of Building Blocks to Infrastructure